SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 on a single thread and
 *doesn't* necessarily involve concurrent or multithreaded code.

-Conflicting access can happen on a single thread when a memory access spans more than one line of code.
+Conflicting access can happen on a single thread when there's a memory access that spans more than one line of execution in a way that might produce inconsistent memory behaviour.
-You can think of this multiline memory access as similar to writing up a budget on a piece of paper.
+You can think of memory consistency as similar to totaling up a budget.
-Adding items to the list is a two-step process:
+Updating the list is a two-step process:
-First you add the items' names and prices, and then you update your total budget.
+First you add the items' names and prices, and then you change your total budget to match the new sum.

 ..
 XXX Need to introduce before/during/after